Patapom/webgl/Web/blog/patapom/docs/ColoredShadows.md

 A strong direct light will produce saturated penumbras if it scatters a lot through or at the surface of the material

-* The material needs to be very rough or very anisotropic to scatter nearly in a diffuse manner.
+* The material needs to be very rough or very anisotropic to scatter nearly in a diffuse manner (*e.g.* sand, dust, skin, granulates).

 * The material needs to be already quite saturated in order for the $\rho^N$ saturation to show